Note

 We recommend that you use the Azure Az PowerShell module to interact with Azure.
 See Install Azure PowerShell to get started.
 To learn how to migrate to the Az PowerShell module, see Migrate Azure PowerShell from AzureRM to Az.

-The following steps walk you through creating an API Management instance and assigning it an identity by using Azure PowerShell.
+The following steps lead you through creating an API Management instance and assigning it an identity by using Azure PowerShell.

-If needed, install the Azure PowerShell by using the instructions in the Azure PowerShell guide.
+If you need to, install Azure PowerShell by following the instructions in the Azure PowerShell guide.
 Then run

 to create a connection with Azure.Use the following code to create the instance.
-For more examples of how to use Azure PowerShell with an API Management instance, see API Management PowerShell samples.
+For more examples of how to use Azure PowerShell with API Management, see API Management PowerShell samples.

 # Create a resource group.
 New-AzResourceGroup -Name $resourceGroupName -Location $location # Create a user-assigned identity.
-This requires installation of the "Az.ManagedServiceIdentity" module. $userAssignedIdentity = New-AzUserAssignedIdentity -Name $userAssignedIdentityName -ResourceGroupName $resourceGroupName # Create an API Management Consumption Sku service. $userIdentities = @($userAssignedIdentity.Id) New-AzApiManagement -ResourceGroupName $resourceGroupName -Location $location -Name $apiManagementName -Organization contoso -AdminEmail admin@contoso.com -Sku Consumption -UserAssignedIdentity $userIdentities
+This code requires installation of the Az.ManagedServiceIdentity module. $userAssignedIdentity = New-AzUserAssignedIdentity -Name $userAssignedIdentityName -ResourceGroupName $resourceGroupName # Create an API Management Consumption SKU service. $userIdentities = @($userAssignedIdentity.Id) New-AzApiManagement -ResourceGroupName $resourceGroupName -Location $location -Name $apiManagementName -Organization contoso -AdminEmail admin@contoso.com -Sku Consumption -UserAssignedIdentity $userIdentities

 You can also update an existing service to assign an identity to the service: